 The island requires anyone working with alcohol to obtain compulsory certification, typically within thirty days of being hired.
 The Liquor Control Commission uses a ‘responsible beverage service program’ called It’s Our Business to ensure standards of professionalism and care are maintained – all licensees and their staff over the age of 19 must take the course, which has to be renewed every five years.
 Cost for the online program or in-person seminar and exam package is $35.

 Newfoundland and Labrador

-As with some other Canadian provinces, Newfoundland and Labrador offers voluntary – though recommended – alcohol server training via the It’s Good Business package offered by Hospitality NL.
+As with some other Canadian provinces, Newfoundland and Labrador offer voluntary – though recommended – alcohol server training via the It’s Good Business package offered by Hospitality NL.
 The program is designed for servers and managers (with slight variations for both) and run as a clutch of online self-study modules and a final test, which costs $46.
 The general consensus is that attitudes to and consumption of alcohol are changing rapidly, and the hospitality industry needs to ensure its employees are legally compliant and capable of dealing with any situation while at work.
-Although only fifty percent of Canada’s provinces currently demand certification, that percentage is likely to increase as more and more decide that compulsory training is a legal requirement.
+Although only fifty per cent of Canada’s provinces currently demand certification, that percentage is likely to increase as more and more decide that compulsory training is a legal requirement.
 Now might be the time to think about taking that course.